fastforwardlabs/blog_deprecated/_newsletters/2018-02-07-subscribers.md

 slug: 2018-02-07-subscribers
 ---

 Hello!
-In this week's newsletter, we discuss multi-task learning, and also share some thoughts on Deep Mind's release of PsychLab.
+In this week's newsletter, we discuss multi-task learning, and also share some thoughts on DeepMind's release of PsychLab.

 ---